-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), bleeding problems, bone marrow problems, a blood cancer, myelodysplastic syndrome (MDS), or a history of blood clots.
-Also tell your doctor if you have already had surgery to remove your spleen.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bleeding problems, bone marrow problems (including a blood cancer or myelodysplastic syndrome (MDS)), or a history of blood clots.
+Also tell your doctor if you had surgery to remove your spleen.

 Possible Side Effects While Using This Medicine